VisionEval/VisionEval-Docs/docs/01-getting-started.md

    Future Years.
 VisionEval models support having many different scenarios.
 See the scenario development chapter later in this book for details.

-4. Run the model to process each of its scenarios
+4. Run the model to process each of its scenarios.

 5. Extract or query the results for summarization and further analysis in R or export tabular data files to other data analysis systems.